collab-project/videojs-record/README.md

 <script src="http://recordrtc.org/latest.js"></script>
 ```

-The videojs-record plugin automatically registers itself when you include the script
+The videojs-record plugin automatically registers itself when the script
-on your page:
+is included on the page:

 ```html
 <script src="videojs.record.js"></script>
 ```

-You also need to include an extra stylesheet that includes a
+Include the extra stylesheet that includes a
 [custom font](src/css/font) with additional icons:

 ```html